MicrosoftDocs/cpp-docs/docs/mfc/reference/cwnd-class.md

 ### Parameters

-[in, out] *lpClientRect*
+*lpClientRect*<br/>
-Pointer to a rectangle structure.
+[in, out] Pointer to a rectangle structure.
 On input, this structure contains the client rectangle.
 After the method is finished, this structure contains the window rectangle that can contain the specified client rectangle.

-[in] *nAdjustType*
+*nAdjustType*<br/>
-Use `CWnd::adjustBorder` to calculate window coordinates without the WS_EX_CLIENTEDGE style; otherwise, use `CWnd::adjustOutside`.
+[in] Use `CWnd::adjustBorder` to calculate window coordinates without the WS_EX_CLIENTEDGE style; otherwise, use `CWnd::adjustOutside`.

 ### Remarks